-- 1. Medical, psychological and psychiatric evaluations of both children and parents, as an integral but subordinate part of this service, when necessary to assess whether the child should remain with, or be returned to the parents; - 2. arrangements for securing and utilizing family support services, as indicated by the service plan; - 3. participation in family team conferences, case reviews, staffings, court reviews, etc. to determine the continued appropriateness of the service plan; - 4. family focused therapeutic counseling provided to the child or the child's family aimed at ameliorating or remedying personal and/or family problems; - 5. arrangements for legal services or actions as need indicates; - 6. arrangements for or provision of transportation, in-home services, resource center services, or other activities necessary to the delivery of family services; - 7. developing community awareness of specific problems which have negative impact on children and families; and - 8. arrangements for, or provision of, specialized parent training in meeting children's physical and emotional needs;
+- 1. Assessment of family functioning, medical, psychological, and/or psychiatric evaluations of both children and parents, as an integral but subordinate part of this service, when necessary to assess the family's ability to meet the safety and well being needs of their children; - 2. arrangements for securing and utilizing family support services, as indicated by the service plan; - 3. participation in family team conferences, case reviews, staffings, and court reviews, etc. to determine the continued appropriateness of the case plan; - 4. evidence based family focused therapeutic interventions provided to the child or the child's family aimed at ameliorating or remedying personal and/or family problems; - 5. arrangement for legal services or actions as need indicates; - 6. arrangement for or provision of transportation, in-home based services (IHBS and MST), Family Resource Center services, or other activities necessary to the delivery of family services; - 7. develop community awareness of specific problems which have negative impact on children and families; and - 8. arrangement for, or provision of, specialized parent training in meeting children's physical and emotional needs;